zakarya23/catwiki/README.md

 - Routes(For handling similar routing for the backend)
 - Controllers (For functions that are handled by the routes)
 - Try catches for any potential errors while fetching.
+- Dotenv (For hiding private stuff such as the key from API)

+Build the heroku build file and then hosted on heroku from the CLI.
+Added the key as a private in the heroku config.
+And succedfully hosted on heroku.
+The link to the live website : https://zakscatwiki.herokuapp.com/

 Overall it was a fun project to do within 90 minutes, UI looks really bad and I apologise for that.
 Some internet errors kept ruining my api fetches so had to restart it a couple times but didnt go above the 90 minute mark.